Kevin-cwx/Multi-FLP-to-MP3-Exporter/ReadMe.md

 <img src="https://www.image-line.com/static/assets/nav-logo-fruit.41db863.png" alt="flp" width="50"/>

-Export multiple FL Studio projects to MP3.
+E111xport multiple FL Studio projects to MP3.
 Also able to export as zip.
 (ZIP Looped Package)

 📱 Want your songs exported to your phone?
 Link your output folder to a cloud service like Google Drive or OneDrive.
 You'll see your songs on your phone after successfully exporting.